What areas of work in Israel interest you (ex, environment, women’s rights, etc)?

 What are your plans if you are not accepted to the Fellowship next year?

-You are 80 years old and a family member is producing a documentary about your life.
-Please ‘stage’ 4 scenes including past, present, and future (
+Essay #2:Option 1: In 250-500 word essay please describe an instance in which you have taken initiative and overcome either personal or professional challenges that arose.-- OR -- Option 2: You are 80 years old and a family member is producing a documentary about your life.
+Please ‘stage’ 4 scenes including past, present, and future (250-500 words).

 Please type your name below to acknowledge that you have read the above, and agree to the provisions.
 If accepted to the SJF, you agree to carry out your responsibilities with the utmost seriousness.